zvada/technology/docs/release/condor-itb-testing.md

 ## Run Tests

-For the tests themselves, use your personal space on `itb-submit`.
+For the first two test workflows, use your personal space on `itb-submit`.
 Copy or checkout the `osgitb/htcondor-tests` directory to get the test directories.

 ### Submitting jobs directly